Summary

 Nunes wrote in his book Restoring the Republic that environmental lobbyists were “followers of neo-Marxist, socialist, Maoist or Communist ideals.”[42]

-In February 2014, during a drought in California, Nunes rejected any link to global warming, claiming “Global warming is nonsense.”[41]
-He has said it was a “man-made drought” due to water restrictions from the Endangered Species Act of 1973 and other environmental regulations that have seen water allocations decline dramatically even in non-drought years.[42]
+In February 2014, during a drought in California, Nunes rejected any link to global warming, claiming “Global warming is nonsense.”[43]
+He described the state’s water shortages as a “man-made drought” due to water restrictions from the Endangered Species Act of 1973 and other environmental regulations that have seen water allocations decline dramatically even in non-drought years.[44]

-He criticized the federal government for shutting off portions of California’s system of water irrigation and storage and diverting water into a program for freshwater salmon and the delta smelt.[41]
-Nunes co-sponsored the Sacramento-San Joaquin Valley Emergency Water Delivery Act to stop a project designed to restore a dried-up section of the San Joaquin River.
+He criticized the federal government for shutting off portions of California’s system of water irrigation and storage and diverting water from farmers into a program for freshwater salmon and the delta smelt.[43]
+Nunes co-sponsored the Sacramento-San Joaquin Valley Emergency Water Delivery Act to reduce California water shortages by reducing environmental regulations.
 He also co-sponsored the California Emergency Drought Relief Act.
 The bills passed the House of Representatives in February 2014 and December 2014 respectively, but were not voted on by the Senate.

 Fiscal policy